Gwarglemar/Python/README.md

 ## The Folders

 Any larger projects will have their own folders listed here.
 I have a couple projects in mind that I'm starting design on but haven't begun coding for yet.
-I expect to have the beginnings of one up here by the end of this week (2019-04-12).
+The first one I'm designing and working on will be Troy.

 ### Exercises